 How to File a Complaint against a Doctor in New York

 When you suffer injury because of non-standard health care practice in New York, you may have grounds for a lawsuit.
 Any number of health care professionals can be negligent, including a general practitioner, dentist, nurse, chiropractor, podiatrist, optometrist or psychologist.
 When medical negligence occurs, you should file a written report or fill out a complaint form.
-At Rich & Rich, P.C. our New York City lawyers stand up for your rights and help you seek justice in cases involving medical malpractice.
+At Rich & Rich, P.C. our lawyers stand up for your rights and help you seek justice in cases involving medical malpractice.

 New York process for filing a complaint

 In New York, the Office of Professional Medical Conduct (OPMC) and the Board for Professional Medical Conduct investigate and adjudicate complaints about physicians, their assistants, specialist assistants and unlicensed resident physicians.
 The Board has the authority to discipline physicians, and every year it disciplines hundreds of New York physicians.

 When filing a complaint about a physician, you must mail your written letter or completed complaint form to the New York State Department of Health.
 However, when complaining about other medical professionals (dentists, nurses, etc.), you must send your complaint to the Office of Professional Discipline.
 The New York State Department of Health has forms available online.

 Information that points to negligence, incompetence or unethical practice includes facts such as:

 - Refusing to provide medical care based on race, color, creed or national origin

 - Ordering excessive tests or treatments

 - Refusal to make records or x-rays available to the patient or upon another physician's request